Unpacking "Personal" Health Informatics for Proactive Collective Care: Methods

 \subsection{Positionality}

 The authors of this study acknowledge their positionality as researchers from the Indian cultural context.
-While some authors still live in India and bring an insider perspective, others live abroad with a background in distributed computing.
-This diverse positionality allowed for a comprehensive analysis considering local nuances and broader global trends in wearable technology use.
-The authors also recognize that their interpretations are influenced by their own experiences with using PHI and backgrounds, which may shape the analysis and conclusions drawn from the data.
+While some authors still reside in India, bringing an insider's perspective, others live abroad with families in India.
+This diverse positionality enabled a comprehensive analysis that considered both local nuances and broader global trends in both proactive care practices and wearable use.
+The authors also recognize that their interpretations are influenced by their own experiences and backgrounds, which may shape the analysis and conclusions drawn from the data.
 Throughout the research process, efforts were made to remain reflexive and mindful of potential biases, ensuring that the participants' voices were accurately represented and that the analysis remained grounded in the data.